Skip to content

 Year 11

-Students will continue to build their knowledge of vocabulary and grammar and their confidence in tackling listening, reading, writing and speaking tasks and assessments.
-They will have several ‘mock’ exams to prepare them for the external June exams in which all 4 key skills are assessed.
+Students will continue to build their knowledge and their confidence in tackling listening, reading, writing and speaking tasks and assessments.
+They will have several ‘mock’ exams to prepare them for the external GCSE exam taking place in June, where all 4 areas are assessed.
 The curriculum includes:

 • Revision of all areas